On this page we take a look at pieces of equipment

 Sometimes, old artefacts or materials that are or were commonly linked to the building or the persons that haunt the location can trigger the Spirit to show themselves.
 Leave an object placed on paper and draw around it, or surround it with powder in a corner of a particularly active room.
 You may get movement.
 Make sure to have witnesses with you when leaving and re-entering the room/area, and photograph before and after the object to see any changes.

-The word derives from Greece, ‘seismos’, shake or quake, and ‘metron’, to measure This device gets triggered by flashing lights when a particular movement or vibration has occurred on a surface it is on.
-This is ideal if a location has reported pictures falling off walls and uneven floorboards that might be attributed to the structure, causing this phenomenon.
-Outside influences such as traffic, quarries, roadworks, wind and foundations of the building are just some explanations as to what can cause symptoms such as nausea and restless sleep at a location.
+The word derives from Greece, ‘seismos’, shake or quake, and ‘metron’, to measure This device gets triggered by flashing lights when a particular movement or vibration has occurred on a surface it is on by measuring disturbance on its horizontal and vertical axis.
+This instrument is ideal if a location has reported pictures falling off walls and uneven floorboards causing alleged paranormal phenomena that might be attributed to the structure.
+Also, soundwaves passing through a solid medium can contribute to vibrations.
+Outside influences such as traffic, quarries, roadworks, wind and unstable foundations of the building are just some explanations as to what can cause symptoms such as nausea and restless sleep at a location.

 Ever felt the hairs go up on your arm?
 This is an instrument that detects electricity; designating the ionization of air by radioactivity.
 They are used to locate high voltage sources from electromechanical generators and static electricity.
-The Electroscope has a red and green lighting method to let you know where the static is coming from (another alternative is that the Spirit can use the coloured lighting to respond yes or no in a calling out vigil).
+The Electroscope has a red and green lighting method to let you know where the static is coming from (another alternative is that the Spirit can use the coloured lighting to respond yes or no in a altered electrascope communication experiment).
 The device comes with an audible buzzing tone for monitoring where the static fields are most prevalent.